cedric-v/cedric-v/src/en/fluance-particuliers.md

           In addition to the coaching for entrepreneurs, I also help <strong>everyone release tension and regain fluidity in their body</strong> through <strong>Fluance</strong>.
         </p>
         <p>
           Fluance is a new approach to the relationship with the body and its tensions.
-Through conscious movement and its playful aspect, it progressively rebalances your nervous system, brings mental clarity and provides vitality.
+Through conscious movement and its playful aspect, it progressively <strong>rebalances</strong> your <strong>nervous system</strong>, brings <strong>mental clarity</strong> and provides <strong>vitality</strong>.
         </p>
         <p>
-          No equipment necessary.
-No prerequisites.
+          This <strong>other side</strong> of Cédric is presented by clicking on the button below:
         </p>
       </div>
     </div>